mattlean/lean-js-app-starter/examples/todo-list/README.md

 Note that this project utilizes React v16.7 (pre-hook era code), "classic" Redux, and Enzyme.
 If you want to see an example using React hooks, modern Redux through Redux Toolkit, and React Testing Library, please checkout the [**\*chan** example](https://github.com/mattlean/lean-js-app-starter/tree/v1.0.0-rc/starters/starchan).

 Be aware that this was ported from LJAS v0.1.1 is classified as a legacy project.
-That means it lacks a few features the other projects have (such as Playwright) and will not receive future upgrades for many of its dependencies.
+That means it lacks a few features the other projects have (such as Playwright) and will not receive future upgrades for many of its dependencies (like Flow and Yarn).

 ## Live Demo